Introduction:

 Because it proves that Christ is in you.

-you remind them of Jesus?
+Hate you instead because you remind them of Jesus.

-That is a high honor.
+That, that is a high honor.

 That is a really high honor.

-And somebody right now is like, "Oh, you know what, Pastor Jeff, I don't think we should
+And somebody right now is like, "Oh, you know what, Pastor Jeff, I don't think we should think that way."
+And I would say, "Why not?

+The apostles left crying, 'Why God, why did you let this happen to me?'"
 That's what I would think the next line would be.

 But you see what the next line is?

-See that the early apostles, they weren't waiting for Harvest Bible Chapel to have our
+It says, "Then they left a present to the council, rejoicing that they were counted worthy to suffer dishonor for the name."
+See that the early apostles, they weren't waiting for Harvest Bible Chapel to have our little congratulations party before they started celebrating.

 They were congratulating themselves.